A Comprehensive Guide to St. Marks Place

 No, Chinatown Did Not “Take Over” Little Italy

-I see dozens of comments a day on social media posts claiming "Chinatown took over Little Italy."
+I see numerous comments a day on social media posts claiming "Chinatown took over Little Italy."
 These comments sadly show a deep misunderstanding of not only Italian-American history, but NYC history in general.
 (I'd like to think it is ignorance and not xenophobia.)
 Well, I would like to offer the following alternative narrative.
-Article takeaways: Chinese settled in the district about the same time, if not a little earlier...
+Article takeaways: Chinese settled in the district about the same time, if not a little earlier than...

 Inside Organized Crime in NYC’s Chinatown